-- they become a trustee of land, or of additional land (if already a trustee); - they dispose of any land in the trust if the legal ownership of the land stays the same after the disposal; - anything that results in the trust changing category, for example, a discretionary trust becomes a fixed trust or a unit trust scheme becomes a public unit trust scheme; - the beneficial interest(s) of a fixed trust, or unit holdings of a unit trust, changes where the relevant notice is in force; - where a corporation that is the trustee of a fixed trust or a unit trust scheme becomes, or other related corporations between them become, the owner of more than 50% of the total beneficial interests in land in trust (for a fixed trust) or more than 50% of the total number of units held by the unitholders in the scheme (for a unit trust). - The trustee must also notify RevenueSA where related corporations between them acquire more than 50% of the beneficial interests/units in the trust. - A corporation was required to notify RevenueSA by 31 July 2020 if this ownership exists at 30 June 2020.

-- the administration of a deceased estate that includes land in South Australia is completed; - · probate is granted or letters of administration are issued; or - where the grounds for an exemption (or partial exemption) from land tax end.
+- anything that results in the trust changing category, for example, a discretionary trust becomes a fixed trust or a unit trust scheme becomes a public unit trust scheme: - the beneficial interest(s) of a fixed trust, or unit holdings of a unit trust, changes where the relevant notice is in force; - where a corporation that is the trustee of a fixed trust or a unit trust scheme becomes, or other related corporations between them become, the owner of more than 50% of the total beneficial interests in land in trust (for a fixed trust) or more than 50% of the total number of units held by the unitholders in the scheme (for a unit trust). - The trustee must also notify RevenueSA where related corporations between them acquire more than 50% of the beneficial interests/units in the trust. - A corporation was required to notify RevenueSA by 31 July 2020 if this ownership exists at 30 June 2020. - the administration of a deceased estate that includes land in South Australia is completed; - probate is granted or letters of administration are issued for an estate of a deceased person who held land in South Australia at the time of their death; or - where the grounds for an exemption (or partial exemption) from land tax end.

-To advise of land held on trust or of changes to land held on trust please complete the online Trustee Notification Advice available on revenuesa.sa.gov.au.
+To advise of land held on trust or of changes to land held on trust please complete the online Trust Notification Advice available on revenuesa.sa.gov.au.